-We feel pretty confident in calling My Brest Friend Deluxe (check price on Amazon) the best nursing pillow, as wearing it feels a bit like having a tool belt or spy kit.
-You’ll feel like you’ve mastered the art of nursing with the ultra convenient one hand silent release buckle, which allows you to swiftly and quietly remove the pillow if baby dozes off during nursing.
+You’ll feel like you’ve mastered the art of nursing with the ultra-convenient one-hand silent release buckle, which allows you to swiftly and quietly remove the pillow if the baby dozes off during nursing.

-This traditional c-shaped pillow also has a convenient pocket with equally well-thought placement, as like the buckle, it can be accessed with only one hand as the other guides your little one.
-The design also includes a supportive backrest, providing firm cushioning that molds to the wearer’s body.
+This traditional C-shaped pillow also has a convenient pocket with equally well-planned placement.
+As with the buckle, it can be accessed with one hand as the other supports your little one.
+Includes a supportive backrest, providing firm cushioning that molds to the wearer’s body.

-Unlike other c-shaped carriers, there’s no gap against the wearer’s midsection, allowing baby to latch more easily and correctly.
-The soft, thick cover of this pillow is machine washable, so it’s easy to clean, the the generously-sized straps mean it’s great for all body types.
+Unlike other C-shaped carriers, there’s no gap against the wearer’s midsection, allowing baby to latch easily and correctly.
+The soft, thick cover of this pillow is machine washable, while the generously sized straps mean it’s an ideal fit for all body types.

 What we love

-- It uses a strap with a silent release buckle for greater security and support
+- Uses a strap with a silent release buckle for greater security and support

-- The Velcro part of the strap may catch on receiving blankets and other soft textiles
+- The Velcro part of the strap may catch while receiving blankets and other soft textiles

 Uses Buckles: No